SchroedingersLion/General_Neural_Network_Scripts/README.md

 # General_Neural_Network_Scripts
-Different scripts related to neural network training that I frequently use.
+Different scripts related to neural network training that I frequently use